APEcs/newsagent/docs/Feeds.md

 The following query string parameters may used to modify the list of articles obtained by any of the feeds.
 Some examples are given after the documentation.

-* `id=<article id>`: allows the selection of a specific article in the system by its internal id.
-In general, if you include the `id` parameter in the query string, you will want to avoid including any other parameters to ensure that the article you are trying to select is not filtered out by other parameters!
+* `id=<article id>` or `articleid=<article id>`: allows the selection of a specific article in the system by its internal id.
+In general, if you include the `id`or `articleid` parameter in the query string, you will want to avoid including any other parameters to ensure that the article you are trying to select is not filtered out by other parameters!

 * `level=<selected level(s)>`: select only articles that have been set to be published at the specified level(s).
 This can either be a single